Stewart Stevenson: 2011 Scottish Parliament election

 In the 2011 Scottish Parliament election, under the re-drawn constituency boundaries, Stevenson was elected as the SNP member for the new seat of Banffshire and Buchan Coast; 16,812 votes cast for him was 67.24% of the total, the highest share of votes cast out of all the constituency elections for the Scottish Parliament in 2011.

 Under the Second Salmond government Stevenson returned to a ministerial position, appointed as Minister for Environment and Climate Change on 20 May 2011.
 His ministerial role ended with the re-shuffle announced on 5 September 2012, when he was replaced as Minister by Paul Wheelhouse MSP.

 2016 Scottish Parliament election

 In the 2016 Scottish Parliament election, Stevenson was re-elected as member for Banffshire and Buchan Coast at the 2016 election with a reduced majority of 6,583.

+2021 Scottish Parliament election

+Stevenson did not stand for election in 2021, having previously announced his retirement.

+Karen Adam was elected as his successor with a majority of 772.

 Stevenson was elected National Secretary of the SNP on 30 November 2020 and served for a year.

+In October 2022, Stevenson returned to University to study for an MSc in Genealogical, Palaeographic and Heraldic Studies at the University of Strathclyde.
+He graduated in November 2025.